Supported Python versions¶

 After any of these workarounds you should be able to install Scrapy:

 pip install Scrapy

 We recommend using the latest PyPy version.
-The version tested is 5.9.0.
 For PyPy3, only Linux installation was tested.

 Most Scrapy dependencies now have binary wheels for CPython, but not for PyPy.